udevil At A Glance

 cat /sys/block/sr0/events_poll_msecs

-If you get 0 or -1 from both of those commands, then it's probably disabled.
+If you get 0 or -1 from both of those commands, kernel polling may be disabled.

-To permanently enable polling (survives a reboot), add the following command to your /etc/rc.local file (anywhere before the 'exit' line in that file):
+To enable kernel polling permanently (survives a reboot), add the following command to your /etc/rc.local file (anywhere before the 'exit' line in that file):

 echo 2000 > /sys/module/block/parameters/events_dfl_poll_msecs